o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

 When extracting *Spectra_Atom_Staging-lumberyard-0.0-XXXXXXX-cmake_atom_all-XX.zip*, it's recommended to rename the extracted root folder to something short to avoid path length limitations.
 For example, "C:\AtomBuild" as the root folder name and location is common practice.

 *Spectra_Atom_Staging-lumberyard-0.0-XXXXXXX-cmake_atom_all-XX.zip* contains everything required to build Lumberyard and Atom from source, but it does not include pre-built binaries.
 The supplemental zip file *Spectra_Atom_Staging-lumberyard-0.0-XXXXXXX-cmake_atom_prebuilt-XX.zip* includes pre-built binaries for Windows that can be used to run BaseViewer and the Lumberyard Editor without building from source.
-All other platforms (Mac, iOS, and Android) require being built from source.
+Other platforms (Mac, iOS, and Android) require being built from source.

 ## Required Software
 Download the required software for your platform before installing Atom.